Callipara: Description

 Some of the species of the genus Callipara have a radula with vestigial lateral teeth.
 Teleoconch whorls are shouldered and nodulose, with the three early whorls axially ribbed.
 They often have with a black blotch near the siphonal canal and the upper part of the aperture.
 All species have a shoulder, except in Callipara bullatiana where the well-defined shoulder changes at a slight angle.

+The thin shell is oblong-ovate.
+The spire is short and obtuse, with the apex papillary.
+The body whorl is large and ventricose.
+The columella shows two distinct folds in front.
+The outer lip extends up towards the spire posteriorly.

 Distribution

 The snails of this genus are found in the Indian Ocean off East Africa.